windup/windup-openshift/README.md

 This project is useful if you want to try WINDUP on an OpenShift instance.
 If you just want to test WINDUP using the [images](https://quay.io/organization/windupeng) we have made available in the quay.io repository, go straight to the [OpenShift template deployment](#openshift-template-deployment) section.
 If you have made some changes to WINDUP and you want to test them on an OpenShift instance, in the next paragraph you'll find all the information for building your own container images so that you're free to test your code.
-There's also the case that you don't have an OpenShift instance available and, in this scenario, Red Hat Container Development Kit can help you working locally on your machine with any need for an OpenShift instance to test your changes to the code.
-In this case please follow the instructions in the [Working with Red Hat Container Development Kit](#working-with-red-hat-container-development-kit) section.

 ## OpenShift image construction
 ### Install Docker